vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/zkASM/zkasm.md

 ${ExecutorMethod(params)}
 ```

 6. Apart from executor methods, one can also use inline functions.
-This functions, which are also instantiated by the executor, are simply ``short'' and non-reused executor methods.
+This functions, which are also instantiated by the executor, are simply "short" and non-reused executor methods.

 ```
 ${A >> 2} => B